maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

 No installation procedure is complete without an uninstaller, so we give you: `uninstall-libvirt.sh`

-<<<<<<< HEAD
-There are two options for multi-cluster federation on bare metal and other UPI OCP installations.
-One is to install a LoadBalancer service option into both clusters using e.g. "MetalLB" See https://youtu.be/8RQBt9y2xY4 for more information on this option.
-Another option is to use the NodePort service as we did in the libvirt-provisioned clusters.
-In this case, however, we're going to (generally) need to open up firewall ports on a variety of different hosts for packets to be routable from one cluster to the other.

 ### Bare Metal and libvirt load balancer configuration